-- Attend Year 5/6 transition reviews. - Offer a Year 5 Taster Day. - Offer SEND students in Year 6 an opportunity to attend an induction event at school in addition to the Year 6 Taster Day. - Offer a Transition Support Programme with 1:1 and group support sessions. - Meet with our feeder schools' SENCOs to facilitate transfer of information. - Summer integration mornings to support transitions for pupils who are anxious about the move to High school.
+- Attend Year 6 transition reviews. - Offer SEND students in Year 6 an opportunity to attend an induction event at school in addition to the Year 6 Taster Day. - Offer a Transition Support Programme with 1:1 and group support sessions. - Meet with our feeder schools' SENCOs to facilitate transfer of information. - Summer integration mornings to support transitions for pupils who are anxious about the move to High school.